-- Q. What if I appear as an A.A. member on TV, in a film or a Web cast, or allow my picture to be used in a newspaper, magazine, or online publication but do not give my full name?
-Is this considered an anonymity break? - A. Yes, if full-face photographs and other easily identifiable photos of A.A. members (who are described as A.A. members) are published or broadcast, even though their full names are not given, these are considered anonymity breaks. - Q. I've heard a number of people, inside and outside of A.A., say the well-known A.A. members should be encouraged to announce their membership to help promote the Fellowship.
-Why does A.A. continue to maintain the Tradition of anonymity for celebrities and other members? - A. Those Traditions developed out of the experience of the early members.
-At first, they too felt that well-known A.A. members could help the Fellowship by breaking their anonymity.
-But it soon became apparent that, if one anonymity breaker stepped forward, others would follow; and if members were to strive for public acclaim and power, the spiritual unity so essential to the work of helping fellow alcoholics would soon be lost. - Q. What about making or posting video recordings of talks and meetings?
-Are these considered to be anonymity breaks, since people are seen full-face and clearly identify themselves as A.A. members? - A. Realising that anonymity is the spiritual foundation of all our Traditions, it is recommended that talks by A.A. members as members be given in person, rather than be video recorded in view of the temptation of video recording to place personalities before principles" and thus encourage the development of a "star" system in A.A.
-(As per 1980 General Service Conference resolution).
+Q. What if I appear as an A.A. member on TV, in a film, or a webcast, or allow my picture to be used in a newspaper, magazine, or online publication but do not give my full name?
+Is this considered an anonymity break?

+A. Yes, if full-face photographs and other easily identifiable photos of A.A. members (who are described as A.A. members) are published or broadcast, even though their full names are not given, these are considered anonymity breaks.

+Q. I've heard a number of people, inside and outside of A.A., say the well-known A.A. members should be encouraged to announce their membership to help promote the Fellowship.
+Why does A.A. continue to maintain the Tradition of anonymity for celebrities and other members?

+A. Those Traditions developed out of the experience of the early members.
+At first, they too felt that wellknown A.A. members could help the Fellowship by breaking their anonymity.
+But it soon became apparent that, if one anonymity breaker stepped forward, others would follow; and if members were to strive for public acclaim and power, the spiritual unity so essential to the work of helping fellow alcoholics would soon be lost.

+Q. What about making or posting video recordings of talks and meetings?
+Are these considered to be anonymity breaks, since people are seen full-face and clearly identify themselves as A.A. members?

+A. Realizing that anonymity is the spiritual foundation of all our Traditions, it is recommended that talks by A.A. members as members be given in person, rather than be video recorded in view of the temptation of video recording to place personalities before principles,"